Don’t Forget These Added Costs When Hiring a Caregiver

 » Download our free guide to home care, "From Crisis to Caregiver."

-Think about these expenses in advance when planning your home-care budget.
+Think about these expenses in advance when planning your home care budget:

 In briefing a caregiver about the needs of the elderly relative, it's common to cite food preferences and shopping needs.
 However, anticipating expenses related to your caregiver’s needs should also be part of your elder care plan.

-In general, the family is expected to cover food for a caregiver who lives in the home, but not necessarily for a caregiver who commutes.
 A live-in caregiver is often cooking and preparing meals for his or her client and will eat the same meals as the client.
 The cost of their food is incorporated in the family’s weekly food budget.
 If, however, a caregiver has specific dietary restrictions or preferences, she may request a food allowance and then prepare her own meals separately.
-If providing a food allowance, a family can expect to offer $10-$12 a day.
+If providing a food allowance, a family can expect to offer $10-$15 a day.

 If a caregiver who works for you is using his or her own car to drive your relative to doctor visits or on errands and outings, they must be reimbursed and the IRS mileage rate for business expenses is the standard for such reimbursement.

 As of Jan.
-1, 2023, the standard mileage rate for the use of a vehicle during work is 65.6 cents for every mile of business travel driven.
+1, 2024, the standard mileage rate for the use of a vehicle during work is 67 cents for every mile of business travel driven.

 This rate changes annually, so be sure to check the IRS website at the beginning of each year.
 It's best to provide a ledger -- as simple as a small notebook -- so the caregiver can log mileage for reimbursement.